How To Enter

 What does it cost?

-It's US$45 for 2 works and US$22.50 for each additional work.
-A not-for-profit organisation, Lumen receives no outside funding.
+There is an administration fee of US$45 to enter.
+This covers 2 entries and each additional entry costs US$22.50.
 All entry fees go directly towards the prizes and global tour.

 What are the prizes?